FREQUENTLY

 Other than these two payments, there are no additional costs.

-The program includes airfare to Israel at the beginning of the program, room and board, off-campus travel expenses, tiyulim (trips), spending money, and more, and is fully funded by the Israeli government and the Jewish Agency for Israel.
+The program includes airfare to Israel at the beginning of the program, room and board, off-campus travel expenses, tiyulim (trips), spending money, and more, and is fully funded by the Israeli Ministry of Education and the Jewish Agency for Israel.

 "IT’S A GREAT ENVIRONMENT HERE; THERE IS SUCH GOOD ENERGY AND HAPPY VIBES."